Antunović Winery – Where the Danube river kisses the sky

 Signature wines from the Antunović Winery

 „I appreciate traditional winemaking and longer maceration.”
 The premium line of Antunović winery is a blend of aged wines that are rich, creamy and seductive with layered aromas.
 Same as the Graševina Premium 2013. that thrilled the judges at the DWWA 2017.

 “Petrol, honey and quince nose.
 Mosaic of luscious flavours zips across the palate with pronounced mango, papaya, and lime.
 Acidity adds structure to this beautifully complex wine.
 Lingering finish of subtle tobacco and honey.
 Outstanding.”

 There are only less than 800 bottles of this luscious Premium Graševina 2013. left on the market.

 The premium line is only produced in years when the best fruit is harvested.
-The same was for the Graševina 2015. that is still aging in the large oak barrels, made out of Slavonian oak.
+The same was with the Graševina 2015 that is still aging in the large oak barrels, made out of Slavonian oak.
 The final blend that goes into the Premium line will be a mix of several Graševina, aged in oak barrels and fresh ones from inox.
 Jasna explained that she is only playing and creating with what she has in the vineyard that year.
-Like with every great wine, each vintage tells a different story with new flavors, aromas, and character of the wine.
+Like with every great wine, each vintage tells a different story with new flavours, aromas, and character of the wine.

 Our fish Orly was wonderfully accompanied by the fresh Antunović Graševina 2016.
 Harmonious and aromatic wine, full of fresh aromas of green apples with a floral touch.
 Mineral signature from the Erdut soil is visible on every sip, making this Graševina complex yet extremely enjoyable to drink.